86 (novel series): Novels

+Anime

 IGN listed the show as one of the best anime of 2021.
 Multiple writers from Anime News Network listed the anime's first season as one of their favorite series from spring 2021, with Steve Jones also naming the second season as his most anticipated for fall 2021.

 The Fandom Post gave the show an A−, noting that although the first episode felt stiff and full of "technobabble", the show found its footing by episode two.
 At the close of season one, the site praised the show's stellar production value, solid animation and music, and beautiful conveyance of its themes.
-Callum May's review for Anime News Network also noted the series' improvement by episode two, describing the first few episodes as "surprisingly gripping", and offered specific praise to the show's directing, storyboarding, and animation.
+Callum May's review for Anime News Network also noted the series' improvement by episode two, describing the first few episodes as "surprisingly gripping", and offered specific praise for the show's directing, storyboarding, and animation.

-The anime received four nominations at the 6th Crunchyroll Anime Awards in the categories: Anime of the Year, Best Drama, Best Girl, and Best Score.
+The anime was nominated at the 6th Crunchyroll Anime Awards in five categories: Anime of the Year, Best Girl (Vladilena Milizé), Best Drama, Best Score (Hiroyuki Sawano and Kohta Yamamoto), and Best Voice Artist Performance – Portuguese (Hannah Buttel as Vladilena Milizé).
+It was again nominated for Best Drama while Geneviève Doang's performance as Vladilena Milizé was one of the nominees for Best Voice Artist Performance (French) at the seventh edition.